 You can get funding towards equipment, technology and infrastructure through The Farming Investment Fund.
-It offers grants between \pounds 1,000 and \pounds 500,000 to improve productivity, the environment and animal health and welfare.
+It offers grants between £1,000 and £500,000 to improve productivity, the environment and animal health and welfare.

 The fund is done in themed rounds.
+There are grants for calve housing coming later this year.